Glenn Guy's Digital Photography Workflow

-By renting it, via a subscription from the Adobe website as part of their Creative Cloud (i.e., CC) suite of applications.
+By renting it, via a subscription, from the Adobe website as part of their Creative Cloud (i.e., CC) suite of applications.

 If you opt for the subscription method you pay a regular monthly fee and receive updates and new features as soon as they become available.

 The subscription model is great for Adobe as no physical product needs to be produced, packaged, shipped, warehoused and sold through retailers.

 Second, in addition to Lightroom, folks who opt into the subscription model also get access to a full version of Photoshop CC at no extra charge.
-To my mind that's amazing value.

 Where black-and-white rendering is called for I often convert the original RAW files into black-and-white with Nik Silver Efex Pro 2.

 Sometimes for fun, but also in the case of particularly challenging images, I re-visit some black-and-white conversion techniques from much earlier versions of Photoshop.

-My HDR Workflow
+How I Process My Photos | HDR Workflow

-After only a few basic adjustments (e.g., white balance and noise reduction) I move into Photoshop where HDR processing is conducted, in line with my personal photography aesthetic, in a way that doesn’t scream HDR.
+After only a few basic adjustments (e.g., white balance and chromatic aberration) I move into Photoshop where HDR processing is conducted, in line with my personal photography aesthetic, in a way that doesn’t scream HDR.

 This is achieved by using the application to combine a series of different exposures into a single composite image in such a way to reduce the Scene Brightness Range down to an acceptable level.

 Once the Tone Mapping has been conducted and the new composite image is produced I bring the resulting TIF file back into Lightroom for basic image processing, prior to moving it into Photoshop where the image is finished with special sprinkles of fairy dust.
-I then title (i.e., name) the image and save it.

-Back in Lightroom I move into the Loupe Mode within the Library module (keyboard shortcut E) and compare the final image to the composite Tone Mapped file, which I usually then discard
+Back in Lightroom I move into the Loupe Mode within the Library module (keyboard shortcut E) and compare the final image to the composite Tone Mapped file, which I usually then discard.

-I then add appropriate keywords (e.g., landscape, huangshan, china, walks, mountains, snow) and move it into first position in a group alongside the original RAW files that were used to produce the composite image.
+I then add appropriate keywords (e.g., landscape, huangshan, china, walks, mountains, snow) and move the image into first position in a group alongside the original RAW files that were used to produce the composite image.

 Not only does this reduce the amount of images visible on my desktop, but it allows me to easily locate the original files associated with the final image.

-I’m then able to simply click and drag a virtual copy of that final image into one or more Collections (e.g., rotary talk, holiday 2011, favorite photos, landscapes, china, etc) within Lightroom.
+I’m then able to simply click and drag a virtual copy of that final image into one or more Collections (e.g., rotary talk, holiday 2018, favorite photos, landscapes, China, Chengdu, etc) within Lightroom.